 - The first NAAB-accredited professional degree program in architecture in a liberal arts college (1985)

 - The only school in the United States to offer majors in Architecture, Art and Architectural History, Historic Preservation and Visual Arts Studies (1999)

 - The first and only Architecture program in the U.S. to offer a Teaching Firm in Residence position (2007)

 - Three of our Teaching Firms in Residence were ranked in Architect magazine’s 2011 Top 10 US Architecture Firms—#1 Perkins + Will; #5 Ann Beha Architects, #6 Sasaki Associates

 - The AIAri Window on Architecture, Providence -- donated by Roger Williams University is one of three AIA Chapter Headquarters at a US School of Architecture, and the only the one in an urban location

-- It was 20 years ago that conversations began to bring together the elements of the School of Architecture, Art and Historic Preservation—with programs in Architecture and Historic Preservation, creating Art and Architectural History and adding Visual Arts Studies.
+- It was 20 years ago that conversations began to bring together the elements of the for the School of Architecture—with programs in Architecture and Historic Preservation, creating Art and Architectural History and adding Visual Arts Studies.
 We had a vision of balance between creation and conservation, local and global issues, liberal and professional education, and of classroom, field and studio experiences—and people from many places and backgrounds.
 The result has been the establishment of a great community with much interchange between students, faculty and visitors, and connections to many firms and organizations.
 This community has fostered a sense of looking forward, and a strong sense of mentoring for and between students.